usc-isi-i2/kgtk/docs/install.md

 Use the Jupyter Lab interface to select the KGTK Tutorial notebook on which you wish to resume work, or to select a new notebook to begin.

-> note
+> If you know the name of the notebook you want to start, you may
-    If you know the name of the notebook you want to start, you may put it on the end of the `jupyter lab` command line:
+    put it on the end of the `jupyter lab` command line:

 ```bash